woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Philip**: Yes?

-**Robbie**: Well, we talked about a lot of thing .He applied to Colurnbia, and his interview was very successful.
-He thinks he'll be accepted, and he relly wants to go there.
+**Robbie**: Well, we talked about a lot of things.
+He applied to Columbia, and his interview was very successful.
+He thinks he'll be accepted, and he really wants to go there.

 **Philip**: Dean Rafer called me today.
 He told me he was very impressed with you.

 **Robbie**: He's a nice man.
 He was very kind.

-**Philiop**: He told me you had some doubts about wanting to go to Michigan.
+**Philip**: He told me you had some doubts about wanting to go to Michigan.

 **Robbie**: Yes.
 I do.
 I'm just not sure about what I want to do.